 As a governing body of the Group, the Executive Board is committed to serving the company's interests and increasing its value in a sustainable manner.
 The Executive Board develops the strategic direction of the company, consults on and agrees same with the Supervisory Board and ensures its implementation.
 The Executive Board ensures appropriate risk management and controlling in the company.
 The Executive Board leads the company under its own responsibility.
-Since the appointment of Dr Rolf Merte on 8 October 2018, the body again consists of three members.
+The body comprised three members until 06 March 2020 and since then has had two members.
 Further information regarding the areas of responsibility and resumes of the Executive Board members can be found on the company's website at www.schweizer.ag/en/about-us/executive-board.html.